Greece Struggles To Tame Wildfires Raging For A Sixth Day - UrduPoint

 Greece Struggles To Tame Wildfires Raging For A Sixth Day

-Hundreds of firefighters in Greece struggled Thursday to tame major wildfires burning for a sixth day, leaving 20 dead and prompting growing outrage among stricken residents
+Hundreds of firefighters in Greece struggled Thursday to tame deadly wildfires burning for a sixth day, amid growing outrage over what critics says has been the inadequate government response

-Acharnes, Greece, (APP - UrduPoint / Pakistan Point News - 24th Aug, 2023 ) :Hundreds of firefighters in Greece struggled Thursday to tame major wildfires burning for a sixth day, leaving 20 dead and prompting growing outrage among stricken residents.
+Acharnes, Greece, (APP - UrduPoint / Pakistan Point News - 24th Aug, 2023 ) :Hundreds of firefighters in Greece struggled Thursday to tame deadly wildfires burning for a sixth day, amid growing outrage over what critics says has been the inadequate government response.

+On Thursday afternoon there was a major flareup there in Dadia forest, one of the most important areas in Europe for birds of prey.

+The Alexandroupoli wildfires are now the largest in the EU on record for 2023 and the second largest since 2000, according to the EU.

-A dangerous blaze raged for a second day on Mount Parnitha near Athens, in the largest forest adjoining the capital, threatening a national park.
+- 'Days of complete collapse' - On Mount Parnitha near Athens, another fire was raging for a second day in the largest forest adjoining the capital, threatening a national park.

-Fire department spokesman Yiannis Artopios told state television ERT there was an "explosion of fire" in a forest ravine early Thursday that renewed the threat to inhabited areas.
+Fire department spokesman Yiannis Artopios told state television ERT there had been an "explosion of fire" in a forest ravine early Thursday that renewed the threat to inhabited areas.

+"The biggest fire fronts are being faced in Parnitha where great efforts are being made to contain it," he said.

 In the district of Menidi at the foothills of Parnitha, where many have lost homes, there was anger at the perceived failure of the state to protect properties for yet another summer.